17 Intriguing App Usage Statistics That Will Blow You Away in 2022

 11. WhatsApp is one of the most popular apps for messaging, with an astonishing 2 billion active users per month.

 Clients communicate via messaging apps, mostly because of the low costs.
-COVID-19 world pandemic has shown the importance of getting in touch with your closest friends and family.
+The COVID-19 world pandemic has shown the importance of getting in touch with your closest friends and family.

 As you can see from the stats, most users choose WhatsApp for this purpose.